yehezkielbs/telemetry_gem/README.md

     $ gem install telemetry

 ## Basic Usage

+This gem allows you to interact with the API using simple POST, GET, PATCH, PUT, DELETE.
+You should use the following methods:

+- Telemetry::Api.delete(path)
+- Telemetry::Api.get(path)
+- Telemetry::Api.patch(path, body)
+- Telemetry::Api.post(path, body)
+- Telemetry::Api.put(path, body)

+Where __path__ is the path for the resource (for instance "/boards/:board_id") and __body__ is a hash of the body to send to the server.
+You do not need to JSON encode the body, it will be converted to JSON for you.

+	require 'telemetry'

+	Telemetry.token = $YOUR_API_TOKEN

+	@board = Telemetry::Api.get("/boards/#{@board_id}")

+## Sending Data To Flows

 To use this gem you must require it in your file and specify your API Token that you can find on the [Telemetry API Token page](https://www.telemetryapp.com/account/api_token)